sdbzzhaotq/FreeRTOS_Posix/README.md

-# FreeRTOS_study
+# FreeRTOS_Posix
 This project created for studying FreeRTOS.

 # Simulator_Linux:

-This is a simulator of freeRTOS in LINUX.
+This is a simulator of freeRTOS in Linux or OS X.

 make all/clean are supported.